rrainey/dropkick/README.md

 Bootloader programmed via a 10-pin J-Link compatible connector; routine Arduino programming via the USB connector.

+## PCB Notes
+My prototype circuit boards were supplied by either OSHPark or PCBgogo.

+## Solder Reflow

+The [u-blox Hardware Integration Manual](https://www.u-blox.com/en/docs/UBX-16018358) provides some detailed guidelines for soldering the GNSS module to the PCB:

+> ### Soldering paste

+>Use of "no clean" soldering paste is highly recommended, as it does not require cleaning after thesoldering process has taken place.
+The paste in the example below meets these criteria.

+> * Soldering paste: OM338 SAC405 / Nr.143714 (Cookson Electronics)

+> * Alloy specification: Sn 95.5/ Ag 4/ Cu 0.5 (95.5% tin/ 4% silver/ 0.5% copper)

+> * Melting temperature: 217 °C

+> * Stencil thickness: 120 um

+> The final choice of the soldering paste depends on the approved manufacturing procedures.The paste-mask geometry for applying soldering paste should meet the recommendations.Reflow solderingA convection-type soldering oven is highly recommended over the infrared-type radiation oven.Convection-heated ovens allow precise control of the temperature, and all parts will heat up evenly, regardless of material properties, thickness of components and surface color.
+As a reference, see the "IPC-7530 Guidelines for temperature profiling for mass soldering (reflowand wave) processes”, published in 2001.

+> ### Preheat phase

+>During the initial heating of component leads and balls, residual humidity will be dried out.
+Note that this preheat phase will not replace prior baking procedures.

+> * Temperature rise rate: max.
+3 °C/s.
+If the temperature rise is too rapid in the preheat phase it maycause excessive slumping.

+> * Time: 60 - 120 s.
+If the preheat is insufficient, rather large solder balls tend to generate.
+Conversely, if performed excessively, fine balls and large balls will be generated in clusters.

+> * End temperature: 150 - 200 °C. If the temperature is too low, non-melting tends to be caused inareas containing large heat capacity.Heating/ Reflow phase.

+> ### Heating and Reflow Phase

+> The temperature rises above the liquidus temperature of 217 °C. Avoid a sudden rise in temperatureas the slump of the paste could become worse.

+> * Limit time above 217 °C liquidus temperature: 40 - 60s

+> * Peak reflow temperature: 245 °C

+Since SAC405 solder paste was not available in hobbyist-friendly quantities, I opted to use SAC305 for my prototype.
+The melting qualities are quite similar, and it retains the essential "no clean" properties required by U-blox -- at the cost of having slightly less sound solder connections.

 ## Enclosure Notes
 The enclosure is designed to be 3D printed.
 Tolerances between the upper enclosure, lower enclosure, and the PCB are quite tight - printing precision will be important.
 Since 3D printing technologies will vary in their precision,